-- Three research papers are required (30 points each) Each to be four to six double-spaced pages (not counting images, notes, etc.), longer papers are fine.
+- Four papers are required, as noted below: - Three historical papers are required (30 points each) Each to be four to six double-spaced pages (not counting images, notes, etc.), longer papers are fine.
 Images, maps, etc., are encouraged.
 E-mailed PDF files are strongly preferred, but Word is ok.
 Paper copies are also acceptable.
 Papers are due by the end of class on the date due, late papers will lose points.
 Each paper will cover a topic of your choice from each of the three periods, but some topics may overlap periods which is fine.
 You must use and cite at least three sources (not counting Wikipedia), one of which must be a primary source, and include a list of references.
 Use any common citation form.
-Paper topics can be anything mentioned in class, on the syllabus, or the reference list, or anything else to do with Rochester and/or Western New York will be fine. - o Paper #1: Topic before 1900 Due March 17th - O Paper #2: Topic after 1900 Due April 21st - O Paper #4: Rochester's past, present, and future Due at 10 a.m. on Sunday, May 15th.
-Any topic of your choosing about Rochester and/or Western New York. - Paper #3: Historical or other site visit (10 points) Due on May 5th (last class meeting) - O Visit a historical site, museum, or other location in Rochester or Western New York, research it and write three to four double-spaced pages about it and how well you think it delivers its message to the public.
+Paper topics can be anything mentioned in class, on the syllabus, or the reference list, or anything else to do with Rochester and/or Western New York.
+Ask me if you have any questions about your topic. - Paper #1: Topic before 1900 Due March 1st 0 - Paper #2: Topic after 1900 Due April 12th 0 - Paper #4: Rochester's past, present, and future Due at 10 a.m. on Sunday, May 6th.
+Any topic of your choosing about 0 the history of Rochester and/or Western New York. - Paper #3: Historical or other site visit (10 points) Due on April 26th (last class meeting) - Visit a historical site, museum, or other location in Rochester or Western New York, research it and write three to four 0 double-spaced pages about it and how well you think it delivers its message to the public.
 A virtual visit is acceptable, many local museum web sites include virtual tours, and many have YouTube videos. - Assignment grades will be posted on Blackboard.
 The course grade will be based on the total number of points earned in the course, with letter grades assigned according to the following scale:

-94-100 A 85-87 В 1 78-80 С 70-72 D
+95-100 А] 85-87 В 78-80 С 70-72 D

-91-93 A- 82-84 B- 75-77 C- 68-69 D-
+91-94 A- 82-84 B- 75-77 C- 68-69 D-

 88-90 B+ 80-81 C+ 73-74 D+ 0-67 Е